NyawiraWachira/NewsApp/README.md

 ### License

-This project is uder the:
+This project is under the:

 MIT License